Data Centers in Adelaide

 Natural Disaster Risk

 Drought: 6.2.
-High scores reflect regional water scarcity, emphasizing the need for water-efficient or waterless cooling systems as of December 2025.
+High scores reflect regional water scarcity, which encourages the use of water-efficient or waterless cooling systems as of January 2026.
 Coastal Flood: 6.2.
-This is primarily a regional risk that does not impact the major inland data center clusters as of December 2025.
+This is primarily a regional risk that does not impact the major inland data center clusters as of January 2026.
 Tsunami: 5.7.
 This remains a regional consideration for coastal infrastructure but is not a material threat to primary facility sites.
 River Flood: 5.4.
-Managed through flood-plain zoning and facility-level elevations as of December 2025.
+Risk is managed through flood-plain zoning and facility-level elevations as of January 2026.
 Tropical Cyclone: 4.1.
-Managed through local building codes and resilient structural engineering.
-Other natural hazards are minor or not listed for this metro area as of December 2025.
+Risks are managed through local building codes and resilient structural engineering.